davidjosephhayes/spotticker/README.md

 <h2>Raspberry Pi Setup:</h2>

-The only preconditions for this setup is that you currently have a Raspberry Pi model B or above, and have Raspbian Debian Wheezy installed.
+The only preconditions for this setup is that you currently have a Raspberry Pi model B or above with internet access, and have Raspbian Debian Wheezy installed.
 If not, here is the download link for the SD Card images: http://www.raspberrypi.org/downloads/

 First things first, install your updates: